q-viper/q-viper.github.io/_posts/2022-05-15-pyscript-running-python-in-webpages.md

 ![]({{site.url}}/assets/pyscript/random.png)

 ## Importing External Libraries
-Lets import NumPy.
+Let's import NumPy.
 It is not possible to import them by default as they are not installed.
-Hence we need to include them in environment section like below.
+Hence we need to include them in the environment section like below.

 ```html
 <html>